Research and Resources

 For copies of the following peer-reviewed articles or manuscripts, please email Liz Schoenfeld:

-- Schoenfeld, E. A., Bennett, K., Manganella, K., & Gage, K. (under review).
+Schoenfeld, E. A., Bennett, K., Manganella, K., & Kemp, G. (under review).
 More than just a seat at the table: The power of youth voice in ending youth homelessness in the United States.
 Child Care in Practice.

-For information on consultation, training and presentations, please contact Wendy Varnell, LCSW, Chief Strategy Officer.
+For more information, please contact Wendy Varnell, LCSW, Chief Strategy Officer.